jrao/liferay-docs/develop/tutorials/articles/service-builder/11-registering-json-web-services.markdown

 $$$

-OK, now let's see how you can create a plugin with some remote services.
-Keep in mind that Liferay developers use the very same mechanism so that Liferay Portal's services come enabled out-of-the-box.
+OK, now let's see how you can register your plugin's remote services as JSON web services.
+Keep in mind that Liferay's developers use this same mechanism.
+This is why Liferay Portal's remote service are exposed as JSON web services out-of-the-box.

 ### Registering Plugin JSON Web Services [](id=registering-plugin-json-web-services)